Peter Phillips (artist)

-Peter Phillips (born 21 May 1939) is an English artist.
-His work ranges from conventional oils on canvas to multi-media compositions and collages to sculptures and architecture.
+Peter Phillips (21 May 1939 – 23 June 2025) was an English artist whose work ranged from conventional oils on canvas to multi-media compositions and collages to sculptures and architecture.

 As an originator of Pop art, Phillips trained at the Royal College of Art with his contemporaries David Hockney, Allen Jones, R.B.
 Kitaj and others figures in British Pop Art.
 When he was awarded a Harkness Fellowship he moved to New York, where he exhibited alongside American counterparts Andy Warhol, Roy Lichtenstein and James Rosenquist.
-Phillips later returned to Europe, where he now resides and continues to paint and exhibit.
+Phillips later returned to Europe, where he resided and continued to paint and exhibit.

 Biography

-Phillips was born in 1939 in Birmingham, England.
+Phillips was born in 1939 in Bournville, Birmingham, England.
 From 1953 to 1955, he studied at Moseley Road Secondary School of Art in Birmingham and from 1955 to 1959 at the Birmingham School of Art.
 In 1959, he visited Paris and started to exhibit at the RBA Galleries in London.

-Sixties
+1960s

 Between 1959 and 1962, Phillips studied at the Royal College of Art where he saw reproductions of work by Jasper Johns and Robert Rauschenberg.
 He was particularly aligned to American culture and reflected its commercial iconography and aggressive advertising style in his dynamic montage paintings.
-In 1962 he was one of the subjects of a BBC TV Monitor programme Pop Goes the Easel directed by Ken Russell, along with Peter Blake, Pauline Boty and Derek Boshier.
+In 1962, he was one of the subjects of the programme "Pop Goes the Easel," produced for the series Monitor and directed by Ken Russell, along with Peter Blake, Pauline Boty and Derek Boshier.

 From 1962 to 1963, he taught at the Coventry College of Art and the Birmingham College of Art.
 In 1963, he was represented at the Paris Biennale, and in 1964 his work was included in the Pop Art exhibition shown at the Hague, Vienna and Berlin.

 In 1964, Phillips was awarded the Harkness Fellowship, which brought him to New York where he lived from 1964 until 1966 and while there travelled throughout the United States with his close friend, Allen Jones.

 In 1965, he had his first one-man exhibition at the Kornblee Gallery, New York.
 A year later, Phillips returned to Europe, and from 1968 to 1969, he was guest teacher at the Hochschule für bildende Künste Hamburg.

-Seventies
+1970s

-In 1970, Peter Phillips married Claude Marion Xylander and they made frequent trips throughout Africa, the Far East, and the United States.
-Throughout the decade of the seventies, the Phillips' resided in Zurich, Switzerland.
+In 1970, Peter Phillips married Claude Marion Xylander, and they made frequent trips throughout Africa, the Far East, and the United States.
+Throughout the decade of the seventies, the Phillips resided in Zurich, Switzerland.

 In 1972, Phillips had a retrospective at the Westfälischer Kunstverein, Münster, and in 1976 at the Tate Gallery, London.
-In 1977 he had a retrospective in Milan.
+In 1977, he had a retrospective in Milan.

-Eighties
+1980s

 In 1981, Phillips' travels took him to Australia.
-In 1982-83 he had a retrospective exhibition shown at the Walker Art Gallery in Liverpool; the Museum of Modern Art, Oxford; the Laing Art Gallery in Newcastle-upon-Tyne; the Fruitmarket Gallery in Edinburgh; Southampton Art Gallery and the Barbican Art Gallery in London.
+In 1982-83, he had a retrospective exhibition shown at the Walker Art Gallery in Liverpool; the Museum of Modern Art, Oxford; the Laing Art Gallery in Newcastle-upon-Tyne; the Fruitmarket Gallery in Edinburgh; Southampton Art Gallery and the Barbican Art Gallery in London.

 In 1987, Phillips moved from Zurich to Majorca.
 Throughout the eighties his work was exhibited at galleries around Spain, including Barcelona, Valencia, Madrid, and Majorca.